hatfieldlibrary/marc_data_migration/README.md

 When the `--replace-fields` argument is provided, the OCLC API will be queried (an OCLC developer key is required).
 The utility will  update any field in the `substitutions` list with corresponding data from the OCLC record.

-Using the API is time-consuming.
+Using the OCLC API is time-consuming.
 Running with the `--database-name` and `--database-insert` arguments will insert OCLC  data into a postgres database table.
-Subsequent executions will run against the database when the `--database-name` argument is provided.
+Subsequent executions will run against the database when the
+`--database-name` argument is provided.
 Highly recommended if you need to do this more than one time!

+Updated records are output to `updated-records`.
+Unmodified records are written to `unmodified-records`.

+# Matching Records

+When the `--perfect-match` argument is provided, only records with a perfect match on the OCLC 245(a)(b) subfields are written to the `updated-records` file.
+Otherwise, the utility uses a fuzzy match algorithm and writes any record that meets the threshold requirement to `updated-records`.
+An audit file can be used to assess the accuracy of fuzzy record matching.

+If you do use the `--perfect-match` option, updated records with imperfect matches on 245(a)(b) are written to `fuzzy-modified-records`.
+These records can be immediately reviewed, or loaded separately into the Alma Institution Zone and reviewed as part of a cleanup project.
+A `fuzzy-match-passed` or `fuzzy-match-failed` label is added to the local 962 field to make that work easier.
+(Note that records failing the fuzzy match threshold are often valid matches because of variations in cataloging.)

 # Output Files

-##updated-records
+## updated-records
 Records that are updated with OCLC data.

-##unmodified-records
+## unmodified-records
 Original input records that are not updated with OCLC data.

-##bad-records
+## bad-records
 Records that could not be processed by pymarc, typically because of errors in the original marc record.

-##fuzzy-modified-records
+## fuzzy-modified-records
 Records that have been updated with OCLC data without an exact match on the 245 fields.
 See audit log.

-##fuzzy-original-records
+## fuzzy-original-records
 The original input records for comparison with fuzzy-modified-records.

 # Audit files

-##title-fuzzy-match
+## title-fuzzy-match
 A tab-delimited text file with information on fuzzy match records: original title, oclc title, titles normalized for comparison, fuzzy match ratio, pass/fail result,  oclc number.

-##fields_audit
+## fields_audit
 A tab-delimited file with all field replacements: oclc number, tag, new value, original value.

-#OCLC XML
+# OCLC XML

 ## oclc
 When the --save-oclc argument is used, marcxml written to this file.